-In addition to the events below, you can find details of many of the numerous other events taking place in the Highland Capital in our What's On Section which is edited and updated every day by our friends at the Inverness City Advertiser.
+In addition to the events below, which are just some of the highlights you have got coming your way between now and the end of 2014; you can find details of many of the numerous other events taking place in the Highland Capital in our What's On Section which is edited and updated every day by our friends at the Inverness City Advertiser.

 2013 Major Events Programme

 10-12 October 2013 BID Street Theatre Festival City Centre

 25 -26 October 2013 Halloween Show Ness Islands

 6-10 November 2013 Inverness Film Festival Eden Court

 10 November 2013 Remembrance Day War Memorial